Bovine foamy virus: Viral genome

 BFV has a monopartite genome, meaning that its entire genome is stored in a single ssRNA(+)/dsDNA molecule.
 This molecule is linear dimeric genome contain approximate 12.3kb of information.
 The molecule possesses an 5'-cap and 3'poly-A tail.
 Each of these ends possesses a 600nt long sequence of terminals repeats (LTR).
 The U3, R ad U5 regions are contained within these LTRs.
 The 5' end possesses a primer binding site while the 3' end possesses a polypurine tract.

 Viral entry

 Attachment

 The process by which foamy viruses enter a cell lacks certain levels of characterization, however it is known that the virus particle first attaches to its host using the SU glycoprotein present on its envelope.
-The binding receptor for foamy viruses is not entirely know, however it is known that the virus is capable of infecting a board spectrum of cells, meaning the binding receptor must be quite prevalent in most forms of cells.
+The binding receptor for foamy viruses is not entirely known, however it is known that the virus is capable of infecting a board spectrum of cells, meaning the binding receptor must be quite prevalent in most forms of cells.
 Research has shown that the most likely candidate for a common receptor is heparan sulfate (HS), an extremely common glycosaminoglycan (GAG) present on the ECM of many cells.